 Extra Notes and Worksheet Holder

 Believe it or not, this was a lifesaver for me!
 Such a simple idea but it was one of those ideas that I used every single year, without fail!
 A simple hanging clothes dryer purchased at my local cheap shop!
-I would hang spare’s of everything here, spare of notes home, worksheets, weekly homework etc. This was particularly useful for absent students.
+I would hang spare’s of everything here, spare of notes home, worksheets, weekly homework, etc. This was particularly useful for absent students.
 They knew to go here to find any notes or worksheets that they may have missed when they were away!

-Superb Stationery Sorter
+Superb Office Supply Sorter

 Terrific Resource Storage Solution

 Storing all of those amazing resources that you have spent hours and hours printing and laminating is always a big question we get asked!
-Of course, you can store them in coloured baskets, but sometimes, those amazing resources get forgotten about.
+Of course, you can store them in colored baskets, but sometimes, those amazing resources get forgotten about.

 Using coat hangers and a tie hanger is just perfect!
-It’s another simple yet effective solution to ensure you get your use out of those teaching resources you have spent so much of your life creating!
+It’s another simple, yet effective, solution to ensure you get your use out of those teaching resources you have spent so much of your life creating!